teddyward/progression-framework/frameworks/engineering/software.md

   - Code Mastery
   - Software Design and Architectural Design
   - Approach to bugs and issues
-- Coordination - The alignment of your contributions to our mission
+- Coordination - The alignment of your contributions to Kevala's objectives
   - Decarbonization
   - Growing the team
   - Tracking work